 Can you believe it’s February already?!?
 Seriously, January was gone in a flash, and since we haven’t had much cold weather here yet, I’m wondering if the groundhog was right, and we’ll just roll right into spring.
-Even if it is chillier (i.e. frozen) where you are, it’s not too early to start thinking about your spring garden.
-While not everyone does (or can) garden into the winter, most people who have an interest in growing will do so in the Spring, and depending on where you live, you could start as soon as March.
+Even if it is chillier (i.e. frozen) where you are, it’s not too early to start thinking about your spring kitchen garden.
+While not everyone does (or can) garden into the winter, most people who have an interest in growing will do so in the spring, and depending on where you live, you could start as soon as March.
 My parents live in Florida, and I always take my cues from my dad.
 When he starts his garden in early March, I know I’m about five weeks behind him, so I start getting ready (Cue “Eye of the Tiger” theme song).
 And since he sends me his extra seeds, I find myself pacing beside the mailbox.
 Organization isn’t always my strong spot, so this printable free garden planner is as much for me as for the rest of you.
 I’m hoping you may find it helpful as well!

 Make Planning Easier